Research

 Climate Change and the Economic Geography of Political Conflict, Lisa Dellmuth, Evelina Jonsson, Theodoros Ntounias, Christina J. Schneider

 Climate change poses a growing challenge to democracies, as the economic consequences of extreme weather events become increasingly severe.
-While prior research shows that climate shocks can erode support for incumbent parties, much less is known about how they shape broader patterns of political competition across space.
-We argue that climate disasters trigger electoral realignments away from mainstream parties, and that the direction of this shift depends on the geography of economic exposure.
-Where voters are left to bear the financial burden of disasters—due to limited insurance or compensation—they are more likely to punish incumbents and shift support toward populist parties that channel discontent through anti-elite and anti-system appeals.
-Green parties also gain modestly following climate shocks, but these gains are concentrated in wealthier regions and are not amplified by personal exposure to economic losses.
-We test these claims using novel subnational data on insured disaster losses and electoral outcomes from 313 regions in 26 OECD countries (1990–2020).
-By foregrounding the geography of vulnerability, our analysis helps reconcile prior conflicting findings and underscores how climate change is reshaping the territorial basis of democratic contestation.
+While prior research shows that climate-related disasters can erode support for incumbents, less is known about how they reshape broader patterns of political competition.
+We argue that the electoral impact of climate disasters depends on whether voters experience them as sources of economic grievance.
+Where individuals bear significant economic losses, they are more likely to punish incumbents and shift support to populist parties that frame such failures as evidence of elite neglect.
+By contrast, green parties do not benefit from grievance-driven reactions.
+Their gains instead reflect issue-based realignments in wealthier, urban, and institutionally secure regions, where disasters heighten climate salience without undermining faith in the political system.
+We test these claims using novel subnational data on insured disaster losses and electoral outcomes from 273 regions in 25 European countries (1990–2020).

 Private Welfare in the Workplace and Support for Social Insurance, John S. Ahlquist, Theodoros Ntounias

-Organized Labor and Democratic Survival, John S. Ahlquist, Theodoros Ntounias
+Labor Unions are not the ‘Bulwark of Democracy’, John S. Ahlquist, Theodoros Ntounias